 We run a lot of websites, on lots of different host company servers.
-I prefer clients run the site I build on my own local setup, but often for their own reasons, they like to stick with their own provider.
-They have a ‘relationship’ or got a ‘great deal’.
+I prefer clients run the site I build on my own local setup or host recommended host, but often for their own reasons, they like to stick with their own provider.
+They have a ‘relationship’ or more commonly ‘got a great deal’.

 I’m in the midst of a linkedin discussion on Pagerank being the original website quality score Google generates.
 Pagerank (PR) was something I followed closely several years back, but these days with all the changes at Google, I believe is now largely irrelevant.
 I don’t know what my own Pagerank is for my sites and now don’t really care.
 Yes, you can still get a Pagerank figure for your site, but a high figure doesn’t guarantee you’re be found in a search.
 Jim Stewart, my SEO mentor in Melbourne has shown this many times.